Published online Aug 7, 2018. doi: 10.3748/wjg.v24.i29.3273

 Published online: August 7, 2018

-To detect the expression of type I inositol 1,4,5-trisphosphate receptor (IP3RI) in the kidney of rats with hepatorenal syndrome (HRS).
+To detect the protein and mRNA expression of type I inositol 1,4,5-trisphosphate receptor (IP3RI) in the kidney of rats with HRS by Western blot and real-time PCR.